Wondering how to start an eco-friendly or ethical blog? Let me talk you through everything you need to consider.

 There are also quite a few other blogging platforms such as Squarespace and Typepad (which has a small monthly fee).
 I don’t have any experience of these, but I’d imagine they’re broadly similar to wordpress.com or Blogger.

 2) Self Hosting

-For self-hosted blogs you need to buy a domain name (mine is moralfibres.co.uk).
-I bought mine from 123-reg – the name you pick and the ending (e.g. .com, .co.uk, .org, .org.uk) will determine the price you pay.
+For self-hosted ethical blogs you need to buy a domain name.
+This is the address of your blog.
+Mine is moralfibres.co.uk.
+I bought mine from 123-reg.
+The name you pick and the ending (e.g. .com, .co.uk, .org, .org.uk) will determine the price you pay.
 You might be looking at around £15 a year or so depending on the name and ending.

-For self-hosted blogs you also need to buy web hosting.
-I’m loathe to recommend my blog host as I’m looking to change hosts due to issues, but there are heaps of different web hosts out there, including web hosts that say they are environmentally friendly.
+There are heaps of different web hosts out there, including web hosts for ethical and eco bloggers that say they are environmentally friendly.
+Here’s a round-up of some of the best ones.
 Depending on your plan, web hosting could be around £30 a year.

-My advice is to look for one that is responsive (scales down to work effectively on mobile devices and tablets) as this is one area that is set to grow and grow.
-When Moral Fibres first started two years ago 20% of my traffic was from smartphones and tablets – now it’s more than 50% – so it’s important that your site works with your readers devices.
+My advice is to look for one that is responsive (scales down to work effectively on mobile devices and tablets).
+When Moral Fibres first started 20% of my traffic was from smartphones and tablets – now it’s more than 50% – so it’s important that your site works with your readers devices.

 If you’ve got any questions about setting up a blog or are looking for further advice drop me a comment below and I’ll endeavour to answer it as best I can.
 I’m not that hot on the technical stuff though, but I can try!!